-The department also presents the following awards each year:
+In addition to the writing contests, the department presents the following awards each year:

 The Barry Bauska Award is given each year to the outstanding senior English major with an emphasis in creative writing.
 Professor Bauska taught in the English department for over forty years from 1971 to 2005.
 He developed the first poetry and playwriting classes at Puget Sound.
 Profess or Bauska is a published poet and scholar, and he has written creative nonfiction and drama as well.
 In addition, he served as Chair of the English Department.